chocolatey/choco-wiki/FeaturesVirusCheck.md

 # Runtime Malware Protection / Virus Scanning (Licensed Editions Only)
-We are pleased to offer runtime malware protection for our licensed customers!
+We are pleased to offer runtime malware protection for our [customers](https://chocolatey.org/pricing)!
 Virus checking is available in two flavors - VirusTotal and Generic malware verification.

 ## Usage